Syria truce prospects fade as fighting rages

 Washington said Syria's demand for written guarantees was a "stall for time" and European Union foreign policy chief Catherine Ashton said in Brussels that adding new conditions was totally unacceptable.

-China, which has supported Assad in his year-long effort to crush the uprising against his family's dynastic rule, called on both sides to honour the ceasefire and support Annan's efforts.
+China, which has supported Assad in his year-long effort to crush the uprising against his family's dynastic rule, called on both sides to honor the ceasefire and support Annan's efforts.

 Russia, which has defended him in the U.N.
 Security Council and remains Assad's most important ally, stopped short of pressing him to rein in his army.